LaunchCodeEducation/intro-to-web-dev-curriculum/content/assignments/html-me-something/part-2/index.md

 1. Follow these rules:

    1. Use the element selector to give the `<body>` element a `margin` value of `8px` and a `display` type of `block`.
-   1. Give a heading on your page the `id` of `myHeader` and use the id selector in `styles.css` to apply a styling of your choosing.
+   1. Give a heading on your page the `id` of `mainHeading` and use the id selector in `styles.css` to apply a styling of your choosing.
-   1. Give a paragraph on your page the id of `myId` and a class name of `myClass`.
+   1. Give a paragraph on your page the id of `testP` and a class name of `funParagraph`.
 Use the class selector in `styles.css` and give it a styling of your choosing.

    You will be asked to explain and point out your styling choices to your TA during your code review.
 Have fun with creating your assignment.